memopy/chat-with-docs/README.md

 # chat-with-docs
 a rag application to chat with library docs\
-you can use the demo here : [HuggingFace Space](https://huggingface.co/spaces/mehmet0001/chat-with-docs)
+you can use the demo here : [HuggingFace Space](https://huggingface.co/spaces/mehmet0001/chat-with-docs) (the best way to use this is to run it locally since its very slow in web)

 # how to use
 to use this app , you need to get a api key from [OpenRouter](https://openrouter.ai/).\